 Note: Our most current Economic Impact was prepared for the Tennessee-Tombigbee Waterway by Mississippi State University (NSPARC) along with four other universities including, The University of Tennessee, The University of Southern Mississippi, The University of Alabama, Auburn University and the University of Kentucky.
-An Appalachian Regional Commission grant has been applied for to accomplish a new economic impact study to be completed in 2023.
+The TTWDA is currently in the process of updating the Economic Impact Analysis.